Cisco Service and Application Module for IP User Guide

 With Cisco IOS 12.2(33)SRC on the supervisor, this feature is supported on the Cisco 7603-S, Cisco 7604, Cisco 7606-S, and Cisco 7609-S routers.
 With Cisco IP Transfer Point, Cisco IOS Release 12.2(25)IRA or later, the Hot Fabric Sync feature is supported on the SAMI.

-For more information about the Hot Fabric Sync feature, refer to the Cisco 7600 documentation in the "Related Documentation" section on page -xvii.
+For more information about the Hot Fabric Sync feature, refer to the Cisco 7600 documentation in the "Related Documentation" section.

-The list of Cisco IOS software applications supported on SAMI includes, but is not limited to, the following:
+The list of Cisco software applications supported on SAMI includes, but is not limited to, the following Cisco software applications:

-Cisco Packet Data Serving Node, Cisco IOS Release 12.4(15)XN or later
+Cisco Packet Data Serving Node, Cisco IOS Release 12.4(15)XR or later.

-See the "Related Documentation" section on page xvii for a list of documents related to the Cisco IOS software applications.
+See the "Related Documentation" section for a list of documents related to the Cisco software applications.

 Front Panel Description